-Many histories of the decades following World War II look to this period as the “apex of American liberalism.”
-My book shows, in contrast, how the literary writing and civic culture of these decades saw the development of a new type of liberalism–one that turned against the basic assumptions of New Deal reform and the legacy of the long Progressive era.
-To explore this major shift in American political culture, I examine the work of Vladimir Nabokov, Patricia Highsmith, Ralph Ellison, Walker Percy, Ken Kesey, and more than two dozen other writers and intellectuals.
+Many histories of the decades following World War II describe this period as the “apex of American liberalism.”
+My book shows how the literary writing and civic culture of these decades in fact saw the development of a new type of liberalism–one that turned against the basic assumptions of New Deal reform and the legacy of the long Progressive era.
+To explore this major shift in American political culture, I examine the work of Vladimir Nabokov, Patricia Highsmith, Ralph Ellison, Walker Percy, and more than two dozen other writers and intellectuals.
 I read their work alongside major transformations in twentieth-century society.
-These transformations include the formation of new “aestheticized” models of civic society; the professionalization of psychology and the popularization of psychoanalysis; the reception of French existentialism; shifts in corporate management theory away from Taylorism; and the rise of an “independence regime” in US political culture.
+These transformations include the formation of new “aestheticized” models of civic society; the professionalization of psychology and the popularization of psychoanalysis; the reception of French existentialism; shifts in corporate management theory away from Fordism and Taylorism; and the rise of an “independence regime” in US political culture.

-Each chapter moves between the granular features of individual works and wider changes in the structures of thought and feeling in postwar US culture.
+Each chapter of Land of Tomorrow moves between the granular features of individual cultural works and wider changes in the structures of thought and feeling in postwar America.
 By moving between the granular and the structural, Land of Tomorrow shows how a diverse body of postwar thought gave cultural prestige to political sensibilities that betrayed the reformist impulses of an earlier era of American liberalism.